benlau/quickandroid/README.md

 Instruction of use
 ------------------

- 1) Clone this repository and bundle the folder within your source tree.
+ 1) Clone this repository / download release and bundle the folder within your source tree.

-(It is recommended to use `git submodule` to embed this repository)

  2) Add this line to your profile file(.pro):